 There were plenty of impatient investors in December as record mutual fund outflows (as in panic-induced sales) were occurring weekly.
-Pieces of businesses, many great dividend paying companies, simply changing hands from the impatient to the patient, with the former being poorer for the likely short-term emotions based action, and the latter being richer for their discipline and fortitude.
+Pieces of businesses simply changing hands from the impatient to the patient, with the former being poorer for the likely short-term, emotions-based action, and the latter being richer for their discipline and fortitude.
 We learned in 2008/2009 when the market plunged, rallied, and declined again, bear markets are rarely straight down and up.
-So where we go from here in the near term nobody knows.
+Where we go from here in the near term nobody knows.
 But many of those investors who were happy to sell their shares 3,000 DOW points lower are likely getting back in the market now that they ‘feel good’ again (which is not the ideal time to buy or hold – it should feel very uncomfortable holding when the market is declining, just as it is not exactly comfortable running 6 miles, but it sure is good for you).
 Rarely do investors sell low and buy back in even lower.

 This recent episode reminds us once again of the folly of trying to time markets.
 As we emphasize here at Coastwise, time your cash needs.
-If your assets are properly allocated and match your investment time horizon, you don’t need to attempt the impossible because you are already prepared, at least financially, for the inevitable by having enough money to take care of your short-term cash needs and enough time to ride out bear markets for your medium to long term needs.
+If your assets are properly allocated and match your investment time horizon, you don’t need to attempt the impossible of predicting short-term price movements because you are already prepared, at least financially, for the inevitable by having enough money to take care of your short-term cash needs and enough time to ride out bear markets for your medium to long term needs.
+You have pre-emptively mitigated stock market risk.
 If you have a solid allocation plan in place but find yourself emotionally susceptible to taking actions likely against your long-term financial interests, then add metrics to review above and beyond stock price to give you solace and comfort to weather the storm.
 Here is a key one: S&P 500 companies increased their dividends in aggregate around 9% in 2018.
-So while prices temporarily fell, those who own dividend stocks got a pay raise.
+While prices temporarily fell, those who own dividend stocks got a pay raise.
 Put one of your holdings’ ticker symbols into Google along with the words “dividend increase history” and see what pops up.
 If you see a chart with consistent, steady rises, that may give you comfort that an important part of your profit expectations / needs will be met through this source.

 Or better yet, put your phone away, turn off the news, and go live a richer life with friends and family and ignore the near-term market ups and downs.